kingjz1/Numerical-Analysis/Root Finding Methods/README.md

-My impementation of Bisection method and Newton's method
+My impementation of Bisection method and Newton's method, including test for rate of convergence.